josevcm/nfc-laboratory/README.md

  Demodulation is performed by calculating the correlation for each of these symbols and detecting when the maximum approximation to each of them occurs.
 Below is the correlation functions for the Z symbol, the X symbol and the difference between them necessary to detect the synchronization.

  ![CORRELATION](/doc/nfc-decoder-log.png?raw=true "Decoder symbol correlation")

+ As you can see there is a delay between the signal and the correlation functions due to the buffer used to calculate it.

+ ### Symbol detection